HIRO-group/HIRO-group.github.io/_posts/wiki/2024-07-01-new-hiro-member.md

    * Read about our main research threads [here]({{ site.url }}/research).
 The page is still under development, but it could be a good start to quickly gain high-level knowledge.
    * Take a look at our previous published work available [here]({{ site.url }}/publications).
 Identify some papers that you are interested in, read them, and try to come up with ways to potentially improve them.
    * Reach out to our PhD students and ask them what they are up to---see [here]({{ site.url }}/people).
 Feel free to do so via email or by joining our lab meetings.
 This is also a great way to find a mentor!
  2. Find a supervisor.
-Every junior student primarily works under the supervision of a senior student; this allows the lab to gracefully scale in size, but most importantly it allows you to gain necessary exposure to research with close supervision from somebody who is already experienced with it.
+Every junior student works under the supervision of a senior student; this allows the lab to gracefully scale in size, but most importantly it allows you to gain necessary exposure to research with close supervision from somebody who is already experienced with it.
 It is a fundamental step on the path to research independence!!
  3. Once you and your supervisor have agreed on a project, communicate with [Prof. Alessandro Roncone](mailto:alessandro.roncone@colorado.edu) with details of it.
 This is your first opportunity to practice talking about your research---an important skill!
  4. Lastly, you should consider attending one of the robotics classes that we regularly offer in the academic year.
 This will dramatically accelerate the process of picking up the necessary robotics/AI skills needed to perform research in the HIRO Group!
 Courses frequently offered include:
     - CSCI 3302: Introduction to Robotics